 American Dental Association Guidelines

-- Your history of gum disease or tooth decay
+- History of gum disease or tooth decay

 Factors Influencing Dental Cleaning Frequency